ros-workshop/manipulation/README.md

 ![robot_model](./resources/images/robot_model_rviz.png)

 If it wasn't made clear in the previous workshop lessons:
-* Rviz shows the robot model here using the Transform Tree [tf tree].
+* Rviz displays the robot model using the `tf tree` (transform tree).
-* We launched a node called the `robot_state_publisher` which converts the joint states we echoed above into transformations, depicting where the robot limbs are relative to each other.
+* The `robot_state_publisher` node converts the joint states we echoed above into transformations, depicting where the robot limbs are relative to each other.

-Go ahead and launch the ros graph rqt widget and see what I mean!
+Launch the ROS graph `rqt` widget to see how the nodes are arranged.

-<details><summary>See what I mean!</summary>
+<details><summary>Click to show the ROS graph</summary>
 <p>

 ---